Notable People

 The Jewish piece belongs in the story, but not as decoration

 Myers's UCLA essay remains useful because it gives Garcetti a setting.
-In that telling, Garcetti was not just the first Jewish mayor of Los Angeles.
+In that telling, Garcetti was more than the first Jewish mayor of Los Angeles.
 He was an heir to decades of Jewish political re-enfranchisement in the city, from the postwar Bradley coalition to the broader normalization of Jewish leadership in mainstream civic life.

 That is a better frame than identity trivia.